yuki-nagano/kintaidemo/README.md

 # Feature
 - Create a record with start time
-- Read all of the records
+- Read all the records
   - Display records monthly
 - Update a record with end time and break time
 - Export as a CSV file

 # Language and Tools
 [Back-End]
-Language: Python 3.9.6
+Language: Python 3.10.9
 Framework: Django 4.0.2
 Virtual Environment: Pipenv
-Database : Heroku Postgres
+Database : Postgres

 [Front-End]
 Language : HTML, CSS, JavaScript (Vanilla)